qu1nteiro/mental-health_random_forest/README.md

 # Predicting Mental Health Treatment in the Tech Workplace

 This repository contains a series of machine learning models designed to predict whether an individual in the tech industry has sought treatment for a mental health condition.
 Using data from a 2014 survey, we explore, clean, and model the dataset to identify key predictive factors.
+This project was developed as part of the AIA course unit - University of Aveiro.

 The project progresses from a simple interpretable model to more complex ensemble and deep learning methods, demonstrating a complete machine learning workflow.

 ## Dataset

-The analysis is based on the `survey.csv` file, which contains responses from the 2014 OSMI (Open Sourcing Mental Illness) survey.
+The analysis is based on the `survey.csv` file, which contains responses from the 2014 OSMI (Open Sourcing Mental Illness) survey, available at Kagle.
 It includes 1259 responses with 27 columns covering demographic information, work-related factors, and attitudes towards mental health in the workplace.

 The target variable for this analysis is `treatment`, a binary feature indicating whether the respondent has sought mental health treatment.